sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Installation.md

 ## System Requirements

-GAMA 1.7 requires that Java 1.7 be installed on your machine, approximately 200MB of disk space and a minimum of 4GB of RAM (to increase the portion of memory usable by GAMA, please refer to [these instructions](Troubleshooting#Memory_problems)).
+GAMA 1.7 requires that **Java 1.8** be installed on your machine, approximately 200MB of disk space and a minimum of 4GB of RAM (to increase the portion of memory usable by GAMA, please refer to [these instructions](Troubleshooting#Memory_problems)).

 ## Installation of Java

 On all environments, the recommended Java Virtual Machine under which GAMA has been tested is the one distributed by Oracle ([http://www.java.com/en/download/manual.jsp](http://www.java.com/en/download/manual.jsp)).
 It may work with others — or not.
 For better performances, you may also want to install the JDK version of the JVM (and not the standard JRE), although is it not mandatory  (GAMA should run fine, but slower, under a JRE).

 ### On MacOS X
-The latest version of GAMA requires a JVM (or JDK or JRE) compatible with Java 1.7 to run.
+The latest version of GAMA requires a JVM (or JDK or JRE) compatible with Java 1.8 to run.

 _Note for GAMA 1.6.1 users: if you plan to keep a copy of GAMA 1.6.1, you will need to have both Java 1.6 (distributed by Apple) and Java 1.7 (distributed by Oracle) installed at the same time.
 Because of this bug in SWT (https://bugs.eclipse.org/bugs/show_bug.cgi?id=374199), GAMA 1.6.1 will not run correctly under Java 1.7 (all the displays will appear empty).
 To install the JDK 1.6 distributed by Apple, follow the instructions here : http://support.apple.com/kb/DL1572.
 Alternatively, you might want to go to https://developer.apple.com/downloads and, after a free registration step if you're not an Apple Developer, get the complete JDK from the list of downloads._